 With an acceptance rate of 9%, admission to Cal Tech is extremely competitive.
 Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class, and have an SAT score of close to 1600, or an ACT score of around 35.

 Not quite there?
-You still have a chance of getting in, but it’s in the single digits.
+Try taking our SAT prep course and You’ll still have a chance of getting in, but it’s in the single digits.
 Let’s take a closer look at Cal Tech admission statistics.

 Cal Tech Admissions Statistics